 This is the initial public offering of shares of common stock of Ooma, Inc. Prior to this offering, there has been no public market for our common stock.
-The initial public offering price of our common stock is expected to be between \$16.00 and \$18.00 per share.
+The initial public offering price of our common stock is expected to be between \$ and \$ per share.

-We have applied to list our common stock on the New York Stock Exchange under the symbol "OOMA."
+We intend to apply to list our common stock on the New York Stock Exchange under the symbol "OOMA."